Memoirs with Karuna

 After a few weeks I started to hear about something called a 'retreat', this was clearly the thing to try next.
-So in late August, just after my 32nd birthday I attended the week long 'open' retreat which was held at a former vicarage in the sussex countryside by the name of 'Rivendell'.
+So in late August, just after my 32nd birthday, I attended the week long 'open' retreat.
+This was held at a former vicarage in the sussex countryside by the name of 'Rivendell'.
 At the end of an eventful week we had a reporting out session and when it came to my turn my comment was '...
 Well this is the week that changed my life....'
-Later the same day I drove back, via Croydon trainstation to drop someone off on her way to Spain, to my parents place where I was now living.
+Later the same day I drove back, via Croydon trainstation to drop someone off on her way to Spain, to my parents place where I was again living.
 The following day, which was Saturday, I was off to the Notting Hill Carnival for what would be just about the last time.

 For the rest of 1992 I engaged strongly with my meditation practice while attending several weekly classes both at Croydon and the newly established South London Buddhist Centre in Clapham.
 Later in the autumn I also attended a weekend retreat at the recently refurbished large men's retreat centre in Norfolk, with it's impressive new shrine room (a converted barn) having it's inauguration that weekend.

 By the following spring I had taken the plunge and not only joined the Clapham community in the Buddhist Centre house, but had also started work at the 'Right Livelihood' gift shop associated with the Croydon Centre.
 I would go on to work at the Croydon shop for the next two years, while living at the 'Utpala' community house in Clapham and very eventful years they would turn out to be !